-A metrical foot, spondee is a beat in a poetic line which consists of two accented syllables (stressed/stressed) or DUM-DUM stress pattern.
-Spondee is a poetic device that is not very common, as other metrical feet like iamb and trochee.
+A metrical foot, spondee is a beat in a poetic line that consists of two accented syllables (stressed/stressed) or DUM-DUM stress pattern.
+Spondee is a poetic device that is not as common as other metrical feet, like iamb and trochee.
 We rarely find poems written in spondee alone; however, poets use spondee by combining other metrical feet.
-For instance, a word “faithful” contains spondee.
+For instance, the word “faithful” contains spondee.
 If you say this word loudly, you would notice that you are putting an equal amount of stress on both syllables “faith” and “ful.”

 Features of Spondee

-It is one of the most commonly used five metrical feet, including iambic meter, trochaic meter, dactylic meter and anapestic meter.
+It is one of the most commonly used five metrical feet, including iambic meter, trochaic meter, dactylic meter, and anapestic meter.
 It rarely occurs in poetic forms.
-Also, usually poet do not use spondaic meter in the entire poem, as it does not add a basis to metrical line.
-Therefore, they combine it with other metrical patterns – a combination which changes the pace of a poem.
-Since it is an irregular feet, it does not add high structure or rhythm to a verse.
+Also, usually poets do not use spondaic meter in the entire poem, as it does not add a basis to the metrical line.
+Therefore, they combine it with other metrical patterns – a combination which changes the pace of the poem.
+Since it is an irregular foot, it does not add high structure or rhythm to a verse.